 The State’s family courts have the power to order a former spouse to provide spousal support.
 They also have the authority to take legal action to enforce those orders.
 According to Md.
 Code, Family Law §10-123, a court may take the step to automatically withhold earnings from a payors salary in order to fulfill an obligation.

 Further, Md.
 Code, Family Law §10-102 allows a court to hold any payor who is in arrears in contempt of court.
 This could result in a variety of civil penalties such as placing a lien on property, suspending a driver’s license, or placing a mark on a payor’s credit report.
 If this fails to change a payor’s behavior, the court can even incarcerate someone for non-payment of court ordered support.

-A Montgomery County spousal support lawyer could help to file contempt complaints in family court that allege non-payment of spousal support.
+A Montgomery County attorney could help to file contempt complaints in family court that allege non-payment of spousal support.
 They could help to prevent evidence of a failure to pay and attend hearings to push for enforcement.
-Alternatively, an attorney could also help ex-spouses facing allegations of failure to pay.
+Alternatively, a lawyer could also help ex-spouses facing allegations of failure to pay.
 They can help avoid punitive actions such as incarceration.

 Let a Montgomery County Spousal Support Attorney Assist You

 The payment of spousal support, or alimony, is intended to place both parties on equal footing following a divorce.
 While the court will examine many circumstances in making this decision, including the ability of each party to earn a living and the general welfare of both, gone are the days where a woman could expect alimony payments.

 Still, many parties to divorce are prime candidates for alimony.
 They may not have been the primary earner in the marriage and may need some time to get back on their feet.
 If this is the case, you may have a solid case for spousal support.